WildMeOrg/houston/docs/docker_compose_debugging.md

 ## Elasticsearch container crashing

 There is a known issue that might be causing your ES container to crash.
-Read more about it in our [Elasticsearch Docs](https://docs.wildme.org/docs/developers/elasticsearch#1--sysctl-resource-limits).

 ## Windows